- Getting there and getting around

 Lyngbya majuscula is a toxic blue-green algae that occurs naturally in Moreton Bay.
 In recent years extensive algal blooms have resulted in large floating mats of Lyngbya and the accumulation of toxic material on beaches.
 Contact with Lyngbya can cause skin, eye and respiratory irritation.
 Blooms have occurred from late spring to mid-autumn.
 Check local conditions and avoid swimming or contact with debris on the beach when algal bloom is present.

 The Bicentennial bushwalks, which start from Sunderland Drive, pass through a variety of plant communities and offer good opportunities for birdwatching and photography.

-Birdwatchers will enjoy the bird hide at Buckleys Hole Conservation Park.
+Birdwatchers will enjoy the bird hide at Buckleys Hole Regional Park.
 Over 190 different bird species have been recorded here.
 Access is via stairs at the end of The Boulevard, Bongaree.

 Essentials to bring

 Preparation is the key to a safe and enjoyable visit.
 Make sure that you bring:

 - Enough drinking water for your visit as fresh water is not available at any of the camping or picnic areas.